stabbylambda/BigAssFansAPI/README.md

 Unofficial Big Ass API
 ======================
-This is this an unofficial Node.js API for [Big Ass Fans - fans with SenseME](www.bigassfans.com).
+This is this an unofficial Node.js API for [Big Ass Fans and lights with SenseME](www.bigassfans.com).

-In particular - all development was done on a Haiku fan with SenseME.

 What this could be/is used for
 ------------------------------